The deadline for receipt of all elements of the application is January 5.

 - Official scores of the general test of the Graduate Record Examination (GRE).
 Please note that international applicants from a country whose official language is not English are exempt from taking the GRE.
 All others are required to take the test (including international students who hold or will hold a degree from an English-language institution).
 Applicants are encouraged to take the test by November 1, if possible, so that scores can reach the department by January 5.
 For information, go to www.gre.org.
 The University of Pittsburgh GRE code is 2927.

 - Samples of work.
 Applicants in historical musicology and ethnomusicology should submit two papers on an analytical, historical, or theoretical topic.
-Applicants in composition and theory should submit at least two scores and a CD of recent compositions, together with one paper on an analytical or theoretical topic.
+Applicants in composition and theory should submit three scores and a CD of recent compositions, together with one paper on an analytical or theoretical topic.
 Applicants in jazz studies should submit a recording that demonstrates their ability to improvise on an original jazz composition and a jazz standard.
 They should also send a full score of an original work for a large jazz ensemble/orchestra and a full score of an original or standard composition for a small jazz ensemble (up to 9 players).
 Finally, they should submit a research paper on a style or period in the history of jazz.
 Please note: papers can be submitted online.
 However, in order to submit two papers, both must be merged into a single pdf document first and then submitted.

-International students are urged to consult the Web site of the Office of International Services.
+International students are urged to consult the website of the Office of International Services.